RubyAfterAll/spicerack/short_circu_it/README.md

 3.times.map { just_classy.how_methodical }
 # Pity on my sysop!
 #=> [
-#   "One Billion Procdures",
+#   "One Billion Procedures",
-#   "One Billion Procdures",
+#   "One Billion Procedures",
-#   "One Billion Procdures"
+#   "One Billion Procedures"
 # ]
 ```